fitabigail/Madame-Musette/README.md

 - As User I want to subscribe to the store newletters
 - As User I want to contact the staff if I require help or clarification of a process
 - As User I want to see the reviews of the products
+- As Registred user I want to get an customised product
 - As Registered User I want to be able to leave a product review
+- As Registred User I  want to like a product

 ### Registred/Unregistred User and Admin/Staff User
   </br>